Venezuela on agenda for Trump’s meeting with Brazil’s leader

-WEST PALM BEACH, Fla.
-(AP) — The crisis in Venezuela, a possible U.S.-Brazil trade deal and Chinese telecom company Huawei were on the agenda for President Donald Trump’s Saturday dinner with Brazil’s leader at Trump’s Florida resort, an administration official said.
+Brazil is coping with a double-digit unemployment rate and economic growth that is half of what Bolsonaro promised as a candidate.
+He is also struggling to get legislation through congress.

-Forest conservation also was expected to come up during President Jair Bolsonaro’s visit, according to the official, who spoke on condition of anonymity under grounds rules set by the White House.
+White House officials said the crisis in Venezuela, a possible U.S.-Brazil trade deal and Chinese telecom company Huawei were discussion topics for the leaders.
+A statement the White House released after the meeting did not mention Huawei.

-Bolsonaro is on a three-day tript to the United States that includes a visit to the Miami headquarters of U.S. Southern Command, which oversees U.S. military operations in Central and South America, and the Caribbean.
+Bolsonaro is on a three-day trip to the United States that includes a visit to the Miami headquarters of U.S. Southern Command, which oversees U.S. military operations in Central and South America, and the Caribbean.
 Bolsonaro also scheduled meetings with Florida Sens.
 Marco Rubio and Rick Scott, both Republicans.
 Trump is in Florida through Monday.

-His administration has been the most important ally for Venezuela’s opposition since Juan Guaidó leaped to the center of Venezuela’s tumultuous political landscape more than a year ago.
+Trump’s administration has been the most important ally for Venezuela’s opposition since Juan Guaidó leaped to the center of Venezuela’s tumultuous political landscape more than a year ago.
 He pledged to force President Nicolás Maduro from power and restore democracy.

 Though Guaidó has the backing of more than 60 nations, his popularity has faded, coupled with a failed military uprising.

-The United States is continuing its “maximum pressure” campaign against Maduro and will continue to work on unspecified “bottlenecks” to a trade agreement with Brazil, the administration official said.
+The United States is continuing its “maximum pressure” campaign against Maduro and will continue to work on unspecified “bottlenecks” to a trade agreement with Brazil, said a senior Trump administration official who briefed reporters before the leaders met.

 The U.S. has been pressuring governments worldwide to ban the Chinese tech giant Huawei from having any stake in their 5G networks.
 But Trump’s campaign was dealt a blow when U.S. ally Britain decided to grant Huawei a limited role in supplying new high-speed network equipment to wireless carriers.
 The U.S. sees Huawei as an intelligence threat.